jeskill/CleaningDataAssignment/CodeBook.md

 ###Raw Data
 Descriptions of the raw variables can be found in the following files:
-- 'features_info.txt' - describes the measured and estimated variables
+- 'features_info.txt' - describes the measured and estimated variables.
-in the test and training sets. (numerical variables) Also included in the raw dataset are:
+in the test and training sets. (numerical variables, unitless, normalized bounded within -1 and 1) Also included in the raw dataset are:
-- subject_test / subject_training - a factor variable representing each volunteer
+- subject_test / subject_training - a factor variable representing each sumbject's measurement. (factor variable)
-measurements. (factor variable)
-- 'activity_labels.txt' -  - lists all the types of activities used in the
-experiment. (factor variable)
+- 'activity_labels.txt' -  - lists all the types of activities used in the experiment. (factor variable)

 ###Processed Data
 The processed variables include 69 variables